thias/glim/README.md

 one of the following ways:

 1. A single partition formatted as FAT32 with the filesystem label `GLIM`.
-It doesn't matter if it uses MBR or GPT.
+You can use MBR or GPT as needed (but legacy BIOS may need MBR).

 or

 2. Two partitions.
 The small first partition must be formatted as FAT32 with the filesystem label `GLIM`, I suggest 100MB in size.
 The second partition should be formatted as Ext4 with the filesystem label `GLIMISO`.

 It's best if the USB stick uses MBR, but if it uses GPT (as GNOME's Disks utility does) then GRUB only supports installing for EFI (not BIOS) - unless you add a third BIOS Boot partition.
 GLIM needs the BIOS Boot partition to come after the other two partitions.
 See the link below for details on how to create a BIOS Boot partition:

 https://wiki.archlinux.org/title/GRUB#GUID_Partition_Table_(GPT)_specific_instructions